rmaillon/rmaillon/README.md

 Hello and welcome to my project portfolio!

 My name is Rémi Maillon.
 I am a French petroleum engineer and data scientist.

-I am currently attending the post graduate program in AI & Machine Learning with the University of Texas at Austin (McCombs school of business).
+I have completed successfully the post graduate program in AI & Machine Learning from The University of Texas at Austin as well as the full stack data science program from JEDHA bootcamp in Paris.

 Below is a list of data science projects I have been working on: